+Preheat oven to 350 degrees F. Coat a 9x13 pan with cooking spray and set aside.
+In a medium bowl, combine cake mix, 1 egg and 1 stick of butter.
 Using a hand-held mixer, beat on medium speed until combined.
 Press into the bottom of the prepared pan and set aside.

+Place the cream cheese, 2 eggs and the vanilla in a large bowl.
 Using a hand-held mixer, beat on medium speed until smooth.

-Add 1 stick of melted butter.
+Add 1 stick of butter and beat until smooth.

-Pour the mixture over top of the crust and spread evenly.
-Bake in the preheated oven for 40 to 45 minutes, leaving the center of the cake nice and gooey.
-Add sprinkles over the top (if desired), once the cake is removed from the oven.
+Pour mixture over top of the crust and spread evenly.
+Bake in the preheated oven for 40 to 45 minutes, leaving the center of the cake gooey.
+Add sprinkles, if desired.
 Let cool and cut into squares.

 Enjoy it while it lasts 'cuz it will not last long, people.
 Thank you, Paula Deen!